maximoskp/pytorch_tutorials/README.md

 https://pythonguides.com/pytorch-mnist/

 Done:
+- Classification:
-- MNIST with single layer and weight visualization
+- - MNIST with single layer and weight visualization
-- MNIST with two layers.
-TODO: use softmax at the end
+- - MNIST with two layers.
+(Actually, not done) TODO: use softmax at the end
-- CNN MNIST.
+- - CNN MNIST.
 Visualize filters?
+- Autoencoders:
-- AE FF MNIST.
+- - AE FF MNIST.
-- AE CNN MNIST.
+- - AE CNN MNIST.

 In all the above, add test set evaluation, possibly as a validation set.